 For breakfast, you can enjoy local chapati or Tibetan bread with curry or go for more familiar eggs, porridge, muesli, or pancakes.
 This trek is vegetarian and vegan-friendly, but if you have any other dietary restrictions, you can let us know, and your guide will communicate with the kitchen staff.

-Due to its relatively close proximity to Kathmandu, the Langtang Valley has quite a wide range of phone service and mobile reception.
+Due to its relative proximity to Kathmandu, the Langtang Valley has quite a wide range of phone service and mobile reception.
 NCELL and Nepal Telecom are our two major SIM card providers in Nepal; however, Nepal Telecom is recommended for better reception in the Langtang region.
-You can purchase an NTC (Nepal Telecom Communications) SIM card in Kathmandu when you arrive.
+You can purchase NTC (Nepal Telecom Communications) SIM card in Kathmandu when you arrive.

 Most tea houses offer wifi for their guests for a small fee, although at times it may not be reliable due to weather and other issues.
 You can expect to pay $4 or less (in Nepali rupees) for wifi along the Langtang Valley Trek.